weterynarzfred/curl-compare/README.md

 ```

 ## adding handlers
 You can create any number of `*.mjs` files in the `handlers/` directory.
 Each one must have a function as the default export.
 The function receives the DOM (actual DOM, not just the HTML) and the source object that called it (so you can pass custom arguments).
 It needs to return an array of objects where each at minimum contains a `name` and the `url`.
+Check the example files - they're just 5 lines of code: [`handlers/nyaa.mjs`](https://github.com/weterynarzfred/curl-compare/blob/master/handlers/nyaa.mjs) and [`handlers/1337x.mjs`](https://github.com/weterynarzfred/curl-compare/blob/master/handlers/1337x.mjs).

 The script will compare the returned objects (stringified to json) and display any that are new.